 How to Properly Care for and Maintain Your Headset

-Cleaning the Headset
+Cleaning Your Headset

 Storage and Handling